neutrons/post_processing_agent/README.md

 Installation
 ------------
-The typical installation is designed to be compatible with earlier versions of this service.
-Upgrades to this service should not require changes in the start/stop procedure.
+The typical installation is designed to be similar to earlier versions of this service.
+You can modify where the software is installed by modifying the prefix at the top of the Makefile.

    - Create the configuration files:

         cd configuration
+        cp icat4_prod.cfg icat4.cfg
         cp icatclient.properties.developement icatclient.properties
         cp post_process_consumer.conf.developement post_process_consumer.conf